-The Investment Advisor would like to extend its gratitude to the management and employees of the portfolio for their continuing hard work and welcomes its new partnership with TTB Partners.
-The Investment Advisor would like to thank the Board and the Company's shareholders for their continued support.
+The IA would like to thank the management and employees of the portfolio companies for their hard work and dedication during this unprecedented period.
+The IA is also grateful for the continued support and counsel of the Board and the Company's shareholders.

+EPIC Private Equity LLP

-EPIC Investment Partners LLP Investment Advisor to the Company
+Investment Advisor to the Company

+22 March 2021